ubports/click/doc/file-format.rst

 owned by the person or organisation developing the application; note that it is not necessary for the application to contain any Java code in order to use this convention.

+The Version field provides a unique version for the application, following Debian version numbering rules.

 All dependency relations are forbidden.
 Packages implicitly depend on the entire contents of the Click system framework they declare.